rosettatype/design-regression/_posts/2021-10-12-breaking-arabic.md

 <aside id="sn:phonographic">A script is used in a phonographic mode when graphemes represent all types of phonemes, whether consonant, long vowels, or short vowels.</aside>

 <aside id="sn:IT-favors-romanized">According to Zhou (2003, p.
-137–138), Uyghur may return once again to the Latin script, since “information technology clearly favors romanized writing systems,” an extremely Eurocentric point of view.</aside>
+137–138), Uyghur may return once again to the Latin script, since “information technology clearly favors romanized writing systems”, an extremely Eurocentric point of view.</aside>

 <aside id="sn:tooth">The tooth form (for the name; cf. Smitshuijzen, 2001, p.
 181) is used in six Arabic-language letters, namely ‪ـبـ‬ ‪ـتـ‬ ‪ـثـ‬ ‪ـنـ‬ ‪ـيـ‬ and ‪ـئـ‬, always accompanied by dots or other forms.</aside>